AWegnerGitHub/stackapi/docs/user/quickstart.rst

 default filter the API provides.
 The value passed to :meth:`fetch <stackapi.StackAPI.fetch>` is an end point defined in the `Stack Exchange API <http://api.stackexchange.com/>`__.

+If you are looking for more information on how to tailor the results of your queries.
+Take a look at the :ref:`Advanced Usage <advanced>` examples.

 .. _change-num-results: